cs3110/textbook/src/chapters/preface/install.md

   launching VS Code from Ubuntu rather than PowerShell or from the Windows GUI.

-**If you're still stuck with an issue,** try uninstalling VS Code, rebooting, and re-doing all the install instructions above from scratch.
+**If you're still stuck with an issue,** try uninstalling VS Code, rebooting, and re-doing all the installation instructions above from scratch.
 Pay close attention to any warnings or errors.

 ```{warning}